fbpx

 Sacroiliac Syndrome

-Systemic sacroiliac joints are made up of the sacrum, an inverted triangle-shaped bone in your lower back, articulating on each side with the pelvic bones.
-They are located at the level of the small bony prominences that can be felt at the height of the buttocks.
-These joints are very important because they distribute the weight of the upper body to both legs.
-They are very strong and surrounded by several ligaments, but they are not immune to problems.
-Translated with www.DeepL.com/Translator (free version)
+Systemic sacroiliac joints are made up of the sacrum, an inverted triangle-shaped bone in your lower back, articulating on either side with the pelvic bones.
+They are located at the level of the palpable bony prominences at buttock level.
+These joints are very important, as they distribute the weight of the upper body to each of the two legs.
+They are very solid and surrounded by many ligaments, but they are not immune to problems.

 The sacroiliac joints, or SI joints as they are less commonly known, are the two joints that connect the ilium of the pelvis to the sacrum of the pelvis. spinal column.